The Karl Vesper Pioneer Award

 To recognize the contributions of such individuals, the Karl Vesper Pioneer Award was created in 2008.
 Given each year in conjunction with the Experiential Classroom, the award is given to an individual who epitomizes the concept of an ‘academic entrepreneur’ – a person who with passion and perseverance has enabled entrepreneurship to expand both in its reach and impact.
 The recipient is a role model for faculty and others devoted to the dissemination of the entrepreneurial mindset.

 The Karl Vesper Pioneer Award winner is selected annually by a committee of distinguished entrepreneurship faculty, and includes all the former winners.
-Nominations for this award can be submitted by March 1 of each year to Michael H. Morris.
+Nominations for this award can be emailed by March 1 of each year to Michael H. Morris.

 Rebecca J. White is the Walter Chair of Entrepreneurship, Professor of Entrepreneurship and Director of the John P Lowth Entrepreneurship Center at the University of Tampa.
 She also currently holds a Kohane Distinguished Professorship at the University of North Carolina Chapel Hill and Duke University where her primary focus is on advancing the discipline’s understanding of entrepreneurial mindset and dealmaker impacts in entrepreneurial ecosystems.
 Rebecca received an MBA and a Ph.D. from Virginia Tech University.
 She is considered a thought leader in entrepreneurship education where her research is based at the intersection of entrepreneurial ecosystems, opportunity recognition, entrepreneurial mindset and competency based education in entrepreneurship.